 - Up to three confidential letters of endorsement.
 Letters of support from a variety of constituents, UI and non-UI (e.g., experts in the field), will have a greater impact.
 Letters of support should each be no more than one page in length and address the criteria listed above.

 - CV (up to 10 pages).

-The deadline for submissions has been extended to February 10, 2017.
+The deadline for submissions is Tuesday, February 5, 2019.
 Recipients will be announced in April.

-To begin the submission process, click here and choose "OVPRED Distinguished Achievement in Publicly Engaged Research Award" in the list of open competitions.
-Sign-in with your Hawk ID and password.
-If you have problems or questions, contact Cheryl Ridgeway (firstname.lastname@example.org / 319-384-3332) or Marta Gomez (email@example.com / 319-384-1291) in the OVPRED well ahead of the deadline.
+To begin the submission process, click here.
+Click the blue "University of Iowa Login" button and sign-in with your Hawk ID and password.
+If you have problems or questions, contact Cheryl Ridgeway (firstname.lastname@example.org / 319-384-3332) in the OVPR well ahead of the deadline.

 - A prize of $1,000 and a commemorative gift.

 - Recipients will be recognized formally at the Celebrating Excellence: The University of Iowa Discovery & Innovation Awards Ceremony that highlights research and innovation achievements.

 - All recipients will be recognized on our Dare to Discover - Research Awards & Recognition page to highlight their accomplishments.